Immunization Schedules and Vaccines

 HPV vaccines

-Children ages 9-12 years should get two doses of the HPV vaccine, given 6 to 12 months apart.
+For the best protection, children ages 9-12 years should get two doses of the HPV vaccine, given 6 to 12 months apart.
 For more information, talk to your child’s doctor or visit the Centers for Disease Control and Prevention (CDC) webpage on HPV recommendations.

 Vaccines for Adults

-Vaccines aren’t only needed during childhood.
-You need vaccines throughout your life.
+To stay healthy and prevent diseases, you need vaccines throughout your life.
 When adults keep up with their vaccines, it helps them stay healthy and lowers their risk of serious diseases, like cancer.

 Some vaccines that adults (people ages 19 and over) should get are:

-Flu vaccine
+Flu vaccines

 Alliance members 6 months and older can get a flu vaccine at no cost.
 When a child between 6 months and 9 years is first vaccinated against flu they will need to receive 2 doses, 4 weeks apart.
 Talk to your doctor about when your child should get the flu vaccine.